a-marigold/none/README.md

 The project explores new runtime capabilities.

-Try it locally and explore the internals — the architecture is intentionally minimal, transparent, and easy to reason about.

 Every part of the system is designed to be replaceable and understandable.
 (At least, i hope that is the case)

 ## Key differnces

 -   **Client**

-    Focused on speed ant light weight but use react and next js.
+    Although there is react in the project, it focused on speed ant light weight but use react and next js.

     Next js App Router.